PaperMC/docs/docs/paper/admin/reference/built-in-commands.md

 Usage: `/paper dumplisteners tofile|<className>`

 :::tip
-The command is useful for debugging when some of your plugins is a suspect for canceling an event.
+The command is useful for debugging when some of your plugins is a suspect for cancelling an event.
 :::

 When executed dumps information about plugin listeners.
 It takes a name of the listener and dumps information about what plugins that  are listening to that event.